Dasymutilla occidentalis: Defense

 Dasymutilla species have multiple defensive strategies, but are best known for their extremely painful sting, ranked 3 out of 4 on the Schmidt's sting pain index, earning them the nickname of "cow killer".
 Cow killer defenses include a thickened exoskeleton, the ability to run fast and evasively, warning coloration, stridulatory warning sounds, a chemical secretion, and venom.
-In particular, an abundant venom peptide found in D.occidentalis venom is Do6a, wihch induces nociception in Drosophila larvae.
+In particular, an abundant venom peptide found in D.occidentalis venom is Do6a, which induces nociception in Drosophila larvae.
 Both sexes make a squeaking noise (stridulation) to warn potential predators (another form of aposematism in females, and automimicry in males).
 When stridulating, velvet ants rub their abdominal segments together in a rapid fashion.
 This is different than stridulation seen in insects such as crickets, in which the leg structures are rubbed against the abdomen.

 D. occidentalis and related species are well known for their Mullerian mimicry.
 Mullerian mimicry occurs when species with pre-existing defenses adopt similar colorations and patterns to increase the fitness of all species involved.
 North American velvet ant species comprise one of the most intricate Mullerian mimicry rings in the natural world, being divided into eight separate rings of mimicry.
 Their behavior and coloring has been used to study how aposematic coloration works in the wild.